Do You Know #tags (Hashtags)?

 The way to input what you are searching for is the same as above, and once you click/tap search, you will find all the puzzles with the combination of tags that you are searching for.

-If you are looking for inspiration, you can visit the most popular tags from the burger menu (3-line icon) in the top left-hand corner of the App screen.
+If you're looking for inspiration, please visit the most popular tags from the burger menu (3-line icon) in the top left-hand corner of the App screen.

 Clicking/tapping the 'Popular Tags' will display the most often used tags in IPDb.